Below is an explanation of many different diets as explained by Sarabeth.

 - Mostly alternative organic grains such as this flour or this pasta.

-- We don't eat as much bread as we used to, but when we do it's either a fermented multi-grain loaf from our local baker or this true sourdough organic bread that comes right to our door!
+- We don't eat as much bread as we used to, but when we do it's either a fermented multi-grain loaf from our local baker or this true sourdough organic bread that I've got nailed down now!

-- We eat lots and lots of beautiful butter, and also other healthy fats like real olive oil in salads, bacon grease for frying, avocado oil in my 5-minute homemade mayo, and this beef tallow if we make French fries.
+- We eat lots and lots of beautiful butter (or ghee), and also other healthy fats like real olive oil in salads, bacon grease for frying, avocado oil in my 5-minute homemade mayo, coconut oil in popcorn, and this beef tallow or lard if we make French fries.
 YUM.

 - I drink this low-sugar wine and love it!